Hitesh2222/Zoom/README.md

 Run HomeTest from the testcase package.

 We can run it on multiple browser by changing properties on the "framework.properties" file under resources.

+We can check reports and screenshots under targer folder as evidences.